DevAkintunde/SImpleMovieSearchApp/README.md

 # Simple Movie Search App

--Bootstrapped with Vite
+## Bootstrapped with Vite
--Tailwindcss is for CSS
+## Tailwindcss used for styling

--- Enter search value to search for movies by title from https://www.omdbapi.com/
+Enter search value to search for movies by title from https://www.omdbapi.com/